whiteinge/eseth/2008/pimping-pythonrc.rst

-:Date: 2008
+:date: 2008

-.. _pimping-pythonrc:
+:category: computing, python

 =============================
 Pimping out your .pythonrc.py
 =============================

-.. index:: computing, python

 I don't wanna be hatin' on `IPython`_, but I don't use it.
 I often favor fairly extreme minimalism in computing.
 Why install something if you can accomplish the same (or good enough) with what you have available?
 IPython has quite a lot of features and syntactic-sugar, but it is overkill for my needs.
-Instead I've been slowly crafting my :rc:`pythonrc.py <.pythonrc.py>` to give the built-in Python shell color, tab completion, saving and searching a history, pretty printing, and the ability to start an external editor.
+Instead I've been slowly crafting my `pythonrc.py
+<https://github.com/whiteinge/dotfiles/blob/master/.pythonrc.py>`_ to give the built-in
+Python shell color, tab completion, saving and searching a history, pretty printing, and the ability to start an external editor.